kuzzleio/kuzzle/doc/2/plugins/plugin-context/realtime/registerSubscription/index.md

 # registerSubscription

-Subscribes to a given collection and a given set of filters, exactly like the [`realtime:subscribe` API endpoint](/api/controllers/realtime/subscribe/index.md) except that it accepts a `connectionId` parameter specifying the connection ID to route the notifications to.
+Registers a new realtime subscription over an existing connection.
+All the notifications triggered by the newly created subscription will be sent to the client with the given connection ID.
+The subscription works exaclty like the one created by the [`realtime:subscribe` API endpoint](/api/controllers/realtime/subscribe/index.md).

 ---